Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Method

-in which $\boldsymbol{I}$ is a $J\times J$ identify matrix.
+in which $\boldsymbol{I}$ is a $J\times J$ identity matrix.
 The expected mean vector and variance-covariance structure of the TVC and the longitudinal outcome for the proposed LGCMs with a decomposed TVC are provided in Appendix \ref{supp1}.